 - Death: Opioid abuse can lead to overdose and death.

-Treatment options are available if you or someone you love is struggling with opioid addiction.
+Treatment options are available if you or someone you love is struggling with opioid use disorder and addiction.
 Treatment can help a person stop using opioids and avoid severe consequences.

 - Inpatient treatment: Inpatient treatment involves staying at a treatment center.
 During inpatient treatment, a person will receive 24-hour care and support.